oliverschwendener/ueli/README.md

 ## Current Bugs
 * Changing color theme sometimes messes up the styling
-    * If that happens you have to exit the application and start it over
+    * If that happens you have to exit the application and start it again.
+This should fix it.
-* Shell commands are limited to the Windows 10 default commandline tools like `ping`, `ipconfig` etc.